kunaltelangi/prodat/docs/visualize-snapshots.rst

 Visualizing Snapshots
 ==========================================

-In Datmo, :ref:`snapshots` are used as the primary record of state for a project, recording all components of a project state, including files, model weights, environment, configuration, stats, and other metadata.
+In prodat, :ref:`snapshots` are used as the primary record of state for a project, recording all components of a project state, including files, model weights, environment, configuration, stats, and other metadata.
 There are three primary ways to assess Snapshots using the CLI:

 1. :ref:`view-all-snapshots`
 2. :ref:`inspect-a-single-snapshot`